Doane-CCLA/docs/README.md

-# Welcome to the CCLA's Resource Guide
+# Welcome to our Resource Guide

-Here is a lovely description of the CCLA.
+Here is a lovely description of your computing center.

 ## Features of this Guide